rapid7/insightconnect-plugins/plugins/powershell/help.md

 # Description

 [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/overview?view=powershell-6) is a task-based command-line shell and scripting language from Microsoft that helps system administrators, power-users, and InsightConnect customers rapidly automate tasks that manage operating systems and processes.
-This plugin runs a PowerShell script on a remote host or locally on an InsightConnect Orchestrator.
+This plugin runs a PowerShell script on a remote host or locally on an InsightConnect Orchestrator

 # Key Features